NealRame/oauth2-js/README.md

 -------

 Rename the two files as following,

  - `test/oauth2.json.tmpl` as `test/oauth2.json`
  - `test/users.json.tmpl` as `test/users.json`

-Edit with your settings, Then:
+Edit with your settings, then:

 ```sh
 shell ~> npm test